Accept Payments with Cash App Pay

 Online payments with Cash App are also simplified.
 Customers on the desktop version of your Square Online site will scan a QR code in the same way they would at your Square POS.
 If your customer is buying from your mobile site and has Cash App installed, they'll simply tap a Cash App button during checkout to start paying.

-Note: Cash App Pay is currently available for businesses processing payments on Square Register, Square Stand, Square Terminal, Square Online, Square Appointments , Square for Retail and the Square Point of Sale app for iOS and Android devices.
-Paying with Cash App is not available through Square for Restaurants, or Square Invoices at this time.
+Note: Cash App Pay is currently available for businesses processing payments on Square Register, Square Stand, Square Terminal, Square Online, Square Appointments , Square for Retail, Square Invoices, and the Square Point of Sale app for iOS and Android devices.
+Paying with Cash App is not available through Square for Restaurants at this time.

 Accepting payments with Cash App Pay will depend on your setup.